-As I’ve said before, Mother could not live polygamy herself — at least not during her twenty-two years of marriage with my father.
-So I really resent she maneuvered and manipulated me into a harem — a life she couldn’t stomach herself.
-But what’s new?!
+Other than her first six months in a polygamous marriage with my father (a married man with ten children and another on the way at the time she married him, he soon became monogamous: His first wife left him.)
+Mother could not/did not live polygamy again during her twenty-two years of marriage to my father.
+So I resent that she manipulated me into a harem — a life she couldn’t live herself.
+But what’s new?

-Since she and Pa raised me to believe I would go to hell if I didn’t live polygamy (because Joseph Smith said so).
-Obviously then, they expected their kids to be able to do things they were never able to do themselves.
-Or they were trying to at least save me from going to hell when they couldn’t save themselves.
+She and Pa raised me to believe I would go to hell if I didn’t live polygamy — because Joseph Smith said so.
+Obviously, my parents expected their kids to do things they were unable to do themselves.
+Maybe they were trying to save us from going to hell when they couldn’t save themselves (?).
 Dream on!

-Therefore, though I was barely sixteen, still tied to Mother’s apron strings, and too young to know any better nor have any input, Mumsy, along with Pappy’s priestcraft and support, worked her witchcraft that dumped me into William Preston Tucker’s family or harem – an arranged polygamic marriage, and one that would bring glory to hers and Daddy’s name — for Bill Tucker was arguably the biggest catch in town.
+So, when I was barely sixteen, still tied to Mummsy’s apron strings, and too young to know better or have any input, Mummsy, along with Pappy’s priestcraft, worked her witchcraft to arrange a polygamic marriage that dumped me into 26-year-old William Preston Tucker’s family; i.e., his harem.
+It was an arrangment that would bring glory to my parents’ — Bill Tucker was arguably the biggest catch in town.

-To manipulate me, among other things, Mum told me, “I had a revelation last night that showed me plain as day that you are supposed to marry William Preston Tucker.”
+To manipulate me, Mumms told me, “I had a revelation last night that showed me plain as day that you are supposed to marry William Preston Tucker.”

-- My parents had convinced me they were perfect … and saints.
-So it never occurred to me that while I was away from home dutifully and conscientiously doing the job they got me into (starting at age fourteen — volunteer school teaching for the LeBaron colony cult), they were regularly reading, entirely unbeknownst to me, my hidden diary.
-Then discussing together my most private and secret daily entries and thoughts — things I believed only I knew … personal things only I was supposed to know!!
+My parents had convinced me they were perfect saints.
+So it never entered my mind while I was away from home dutifully and conscientiously doing the job they got me into, starting at age fourteen — volunteer school teaching for the LeBaron colony — they were reading and discussing, unbeknownst to me, my hidden diary’s private daily thoughts — things I believed only I knew … personal things only I was supposed to know!!

-Since I recorded all my private thoughts and feelings, intruders into my personal diaries (such as my husband and his other wives, later on down the line!) had perfect access to my mental processes, problems, plans, secret feelings about them and others — and you name it!
+Since I recorded all my private thoughts and feelings, intruders into my personal diaries had perfect access to my mental processes, problems, plans, secret feelings about them and others — and you name it!
 Golly Gee!!

-My brain might as well have been opened up for Cons and rivals to covertly listen in on all my most private and personal plans and thoughts so they could take my power.
-For I used my journals to process, cathart, and “thought fart,” and otherwise wend my way through the LeBaron Mormon polygamist cult mess I had to deal with on a daily basis as a young teen going through the perils of coming of age in a foreign land and fanatic fundamentalist, mind-boggling belief system.
+My brain might as well have been opened up for cons to covertly listen in on my private plans and thoughts so they could control me.
+I used my journals to cathart, “thought fart,” and otherwise wend my way through the LeBaron moron Mormon mess I dealt with as an adolescent coming of age in a foreign land and fanatic fundamentalist belief system.

-And, wouldn’t you know, my Uncle Ervil LeBaron played his part in manipulating my life, and turning it upside down too.
-But I’ll take up with that in next week’s Blog.
+And, wouldn’t you know, my Uncle Ervil LeBaron played his part in manipulating my life and turning it upside down too.
+I’ll take up with that in next week’s Blog.